 According to Airocide, the UV bulbs themselves emit a bit of a burning smell at first.
 They burn theirs in for two days, but sensitive people can smell it for up to a week.
 The Vornado PCO had a very slight burnt smell at first which seemed like the smell of carbon.
 HiTech states that the burning smell is mould/mycotoxins breaking down.
 I see no evidence for this claim.
 Airocide made a statement that mould does not produce a smell when broken down by OH molecules.

 A HiTech user also stated that the UV lights have burnt right through the "reactor pads".
 This is consistent with a theory that the UVC lights are burning the "reactor pads" and causing a smell.

 My recommendation is based on the most affordable and effective product that I have found.
 Buying your products through these links helps support me and this blog.

 This post is not sponsored by Vornado.
 The Amazon links are Amazon Associate links.
 The Molekule discount link does provide me the ability to earn points towards buying one and I would really like to try this machine.

 This post was written with the technical assistance of an engineer, though the opinions and conclusions are my own.

-This post was written June 2017.
+This post was written in June 2017, was updated in Spring 2018.
 I do my best to keep all my posts updated if there is new information.